QED1224/Toontown-Resources/README.md

 Once we've calculated an attacks accuracy (`atkAcc`), we need to determine whether or not it will hit its intended target.
 This is decided by the value of `randChance`, which is simply a pseudorandom integer between 0 and 99 (0 <= x < 99, to be exact).

 If `randChance` is less than `atkAcc`, the attack will hit.
 Otherwise, the attack will miss.
+It's important to note, however, that `atkAcc` is capped at 95 -- so, any gag which wasn't mentioned in the Special Cases section in [Attack Accuracy](#atk-accuracy) can miss.

 ### Special Cases